BlaineDev/431-classes-2022/class04/README.md

 ## Favorite Movies

 We've got 62 responses, describing 55 of your favorite movies.
 Thanks!
-An initial data set of 159 films mentioned by students in 2020-2022 is in the **movies_2022-09-08** sheet on our Shared Drive.
+An initial data set of 159 films mentioned by students in 2020-2022 (44 of which are new to the list this year) is in the **movies_2022-09-08** sheet on our Shared Drive.
 More to come.
 Movies mentioned by more than one student this year are:

 ![](movies_multiple.png)